dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 ### Model Explainability

 For model explainability, I utilized the [SHap library](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/An%20introduction%20to%20explainable%20AI%20with%20Shapley%20values.html) to analyze the stack model's estimators and base models, offering insights into feature importance.
 However, to ensure a comprehensive analysis, I also delved into [permutation importance](https://medium.com/@syoussefi600/permutation-importance-vs-impurity-based-feature-importance-1c1a8d027479) as an additional metric in the notebook.
 This approach allowed for a thorough examination of feature importance from different perspectives, enriching our understanding of the model's predictive behavior.
-Fianlly, I employed the [Lime library](https://github.com/marcotcr/lime)  to evaluate the complete stacking regressor's feature importance.
+Finally, I employed the [Lime library](https://github.com/marcotcr/lime)  to evaluate the complete stacking regressor's feature importance.
 Below, you'll find a SHap charts for the putting model's LGBMRegressor.

 #### Key Insight
 * Super surprised to see "Distance to Edge" matters more than "Distance to Pin" for putting, curious if this would be the case if I had a larger dataset